Skip to content

 About 20 minutes into Madame Web there’s a scene that so startlingly good that I’ve had to rewatch the film several times to make sure I didn’t imagine it.

 This is Madame Web.
 We’ve talked about the iconic press tour, the terrible ADR, the way the best line isn’t even in the movie.
 JP Brammer has made high Twitter ART from this film.
-But somehow, there is on this is one scene in the movie that hit me as weirdly, perfectly, emotionally true.
+But somehow, there is one scene in the movie that hit me as weirdly, perfectly, emotionally true.

 Granted, this might just be me.